hendrikcech/rft/assignment1/draft-rft.md

 A new congestion window is only opened if the server received a data request packet from the client since the start of the current congestion window.
 In other words, a server MUST receive a data request, before a new congestion window can be opened.

-The client can infer whether some data packets were lost by monitoring the *CWND size* and *free CWND slots* header fields.
+The client can infer whether some data packets were lost by monitoring the *CWND size* and *free CWND slots* fields in a data packet.
 The number of received packets for the current congestion window will eventually equal the announced congestion window size if no packets were lost.
 Otherwise, a gap in the *free CWND slots* sequence will have opened.
 To account for out-of-order packets, the client SHOULD wait a reasonable amount of time before deciding that packet loss has opened a gap in that sequence.
 The length of this time period MAY be a multiple of the average time measured between receiving two data packets.

 If packet loss has been detected, the client MUST set the *packet loss bit* of the next data request to 1 and MUST re-request the missing data in a new data request, unless it decides to terminate the connection without receiving the full data.